 If you want a way to de-stress during the move, this Adult Coloring Book: Stress Relief Coloring Book Colors of Australia might be a good option.

-Get yourself in the mood for life in Australia by buying an Australian cookbook!
+Get yourself in the mood for life in Australia by buying an Australian cookbook and cooking up some traditional Aussie food!

 And finally, everyone moving to Australia should read Bill Bryson’s Down Under: Travels in a Sunburned Country.
 Just because.